Legendary monastery

 Sheer conglomerate cliffs above the monastery and village have a series of artificially excavated caves, well visible from the village.
 They have been made in comparatively brittle rock and are constantly decaying.

 It is not completely clear when started the tradition of building such caves – but it is known that caves are very old.
-Tabo is not the only place with such caves in Spiti valley – there are more caves upstreams.
+Tabo is not the only place with such caves in Spiti valley – there are more caves upstream.

 One of Tabo Caves was used as an assembly hall for monks initially.
 Other caves had different use – mainly serving as dwellings.
 There are found traces of herds, seats, grain storage sites.
 Some caves have built structures in the front, thus turning them into houses.